ashleyfarrugia89/dremio-deployer/README.md

 This script has flexible configuration, that is, it allows system administrators to interact with it at any stage of the process for deploying Dremio.
 The setup guide below is for a full deployment, if you want to deploy Dremio inside your own Azure Infrastructure then please see [Deploy with exiting infrastructure](#partial-install) for details.
 <br/>
 1. Assign ```Storage Blob Data Owner``` to your User on the Storage account created in [Pre-requisite](#pre-requisite), alternatively if you are using an Enterprise Application then you will need to assign it this.
+2. Create Enterprise Application in Azure and ensure that the Redirect URL of your App Registration matches the config property ```REDIRECT_URL``` inside dremio.config (see [#set-up-redirect-url](RedirectURL) for details on setting this up.)
+3. Assign ```Network Contributor``` role to your Enterprise Application at the Subscription level.
-2. Create a copy of dremio.config and rename it as dremio.local.config, and populate it with relevant values for the following variables.
+4. Create a copy of dremio.config and rename it as dremio.local.config, and populate it with relevant values for the following variables.

 | Variable  	| Description  | Required 	|
 |---	|:---	|	---|